Make a Difference in Biochemical Research and Medicine

 What do our graduates do?

-Biochemistry majors go on to a variety of careers and graduate schools from St. Edward’s.
-Here’s a sample.
+Biochemistry majors advance to a variety of careers and graduate and professional schools from St. Edward’s.
+Here’s a sample:

 - Hospital pharmacist, after earning a PharmD from the University of Connecticut School of Pharmacy